best beaches in peru

 • Nearby attractions: Museum of the Royal Tombs of Sipán.

-Colan is a beach that is located in the district of the same name, 82 kilometers from west Piura.
-It is without a doubt one of the tourist attractions in Peru with clear skies, hard sun, white sand, and warm water.
-Colan enjoys a sunny and pleasant climate throughout the year, in addition to its clean waters.
+Colan is located in the district of the same name, 82 kilometers from West Piura.
+It is without a doubt one of the best tourist attractions in Peru with a sunny and pleasant climate of clear skies, hard sun, white sand, and warm waters.
 You will be able to enjoy a modern environment full of establishments that offer the best attention.
-This beach is also known as La Esmeralda (Emerald in English) since its sea is characterized by a slight greenish color that contrasts with the landscape.
-Despite being less well known, it is one of the best getaways for those looking for a respite from the bustle of cities.
+This beach is also known as La Esmeralda (Emerald in English) due to its Turquoise waters that contrast with the landscape.

 • What to do: Diving, fishing, swimming, relaxing, sun tanning.